ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-6-casting.rst

    :language: java
    :autograde: unittest

-   Try the code below to see two integer overflow errors for a too large positive and negative number.
-An int cannot hold that high a value!
+   Try the code below to see two integer overflow errors for a positive and negative number.
+An int cannot hold that many digits!
 Fix the integer overflow error by deleting the last 0 in the numbers.
    ~~~~
    public class TestOverflow
    {